HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Somewhat surprisingly, there is an even narrower gap between rendered and raw word counts on inner pages, which suggests they’re less likely to contain significant amounts of client-side rendered content.
+Somewhat surprisingly, there is an even narrower gap between rendered and raw word counts on inner pages, which suggests they're less likely to contain significant amounts of client-side rendered content.

 Although the gap is narrower, it does follow the same pattern of the more words, the less they rely on client-side rendering.